No. 8:18-cv-00883 (D. Md. Mar 27, 2018)

 Public health groups successfully challenged FDA’s 2017 guidance indefinitely extending premarket review deadlines.
 FDA issued updated guidance reflecting an expedited schedule.
 The industry appealed, but the district court’s ruling was upheld by the Fourth Circuit Court of Appeals on May 4, 2020.
 Due to the COVID-19 pandemic, however, the deadline to submit premarket review applications was extended to September 9, 2020.

-The Tobacco Control Act (TCA) requires “new tobacco products,” defined as those that were commercially marketed after February 15, 2007, to go through a premarket review process and receive affirmative marketing orders before being sold in the U.S. In 2017, the FDA issued guidance announcing its intent to effectively delay the enforcement of that provision on e-cigarettes indefinitely.
+The Tobacco Control Act (TCA) requires “new tobacco products,” defined as those that were commercially marketed after February 15, 2007, to go through a premarket review process and receive affirmative marketing orders before being sold in the U.S. In 2017, the FDA issued guidance announcing its intent to effectively delay the enforcement of that provision for e-cigarettes indefinitely.
 Public health groups sued to compel FDA’s compliance with the TCA.

 District Court Proceedings

 After the FDA announced its extension of all premarket review enforcement deadlines for newly deemed products in its August 2017 guidance, public health groups and physicians sued the FDA under the Administrative Procedure Act (APA).
-The coalition of groups, led by the American Academy of Pediatrics, filed suit in the District of Maryland on March 27, 2018, alleging that (1) the FDA had exceeded its authority under the Tobacco Control Act (Act) by authorizing the continued sale of newly deemed products without the required FDA-issued marketing order; (2) the FDA erred procedurally by failing to put out the guidance for public comment, in violation of the APA; and (3) the FDA’s guidance was the result of arbitrary and capricious action because the agency had failed to provide any rationale of its decision to effectively suspend premarket review.
+The coalition of groups, led by the American Academy of Pediatrics, filed suit in the District of Maryland on March 27, 2018, alleging that (1) the FDA had exceeded its authority under the TCA by authorizing the continued sale of newly deemed products without the required FDA-issued marketing order; (2) the FDA erred procedurally by failing to put out the guidance for public comment, in violation of the APA; and (3) the FDA’s guidance was the result of arbitrary and capricious action because the agency had failed to provide any rationale of its decision to effectively suspend premarket review.
 As a remedy, the groups requested that the court vacate, or set aside, the guidance.

 On July 10, 2018, the public health groups filed a motion for summary judgment on the three claims outlined in their complaint.
 Additional public health groups, led by the American Thoracic Society, filed an amicus brief in support of the plaintiffs’ motion on July 17, 2018.
 On August 7, 2018, the FDA filed a motion to dismiss the groups’ lawsuit in conjunction with a brief opposing the plaintiffs’ summary judgment motion.

 On November 21, 2018, the FDA filed a notice with the court, informing it of then-Commissioner of the FDA, Scott Gottlieb’s newly announced statement of intent to revise the 2017 guidance in light of the explosion of youth use of e-cigarettes and flavored cigars.
 Among other things, the notice indicated that the FDA intended to revisit the policy with respect to e-cigarettes and flavored cigars as they are available to and marketed to children, pursue the removal of e-cigarettes marketed to children, propose a product standard that would ban flavors in cigars, and propose a product standard that would ban menthol in combustible tobacco products.
 The plan to revise the guidance, the FDA argued, further supported its position that the guidance was not “final agency action” subject to judicial review.
-The plaintiffs vehemently disagreed in their response, noting that the FDA had merely expressed a future intent to revise the guidance—it had not yet done anything.
-Further, the public health groups maintained that the proposed revisions still failed to comply with the requirements of the Act, which requires all new tobacco products to undergo FDA review before they are marketed.
-The agency did end up issuing a draft guidance document in March of 2019, but the plaintiffs letter to the court in response to that guidance pointed out that the draft guidance perpetuated the problems contained in the earlier guidance, and proposed none of the tobacco product standards discussed in the notice.
+The public health groups vehemently disagreed in their response, noting that the FDA had merely expressed a future intent to revise the guidance—it had not actually done anything.
+Further, the public health groups maintained that the proposed revisions still failed to comply with the requirements of the TCA, which requires all new tobacco products to undergo FDA review before they are marketed.
+The agency did end up issuing a draft guidance document in March of 2019, but the public health groups’ letter to the court in response to that guidance pointed out that the draft guidance perpetuated the problems contained in the earlier guidance, and proposed none of the tobacco product standards discussed in the notice.
 In short, the revised guidance merely highlighted the scope of the public health impacts caused by the FDA’s inaction and the need for the court’s intervention.

 On July 12, after the submission of numerous amicus briefs and an attempt by several vaping industry groups attempted to intervene in the case, Judge Grimm issued an order setting a ten-month deadline—until May of 2020—for submission of premarket applications for deemed products.
 The order also provided for a one-year period during which the products for which applications had been submitted by the deadline could remain on the market without being subject to enforcement action by the FDA.